azmarifdev/anti-glare-theme/README.md

 # ✨ Anti-Glare Theme

-It might be the best choice for those who can't see the code editor in low light.
-It's tailored to the needs of those of us who love to code late into the night.
+It might be the best choice for those who can't see the code editor in <b>low light</b>.
+It's tailored to the needs of those of us who love to code late into the <b>night</b>.

 ## 🔸 Table of contents